ninadbhikaje/Task_09_Syracuse_Open_Data_Civic_Project/README.md

 - **General quality assurance** - looked for any inconsistencies between the written content, the data analysis, and the presentation to make sure everything was aligned.

 Overall, this was a wrap-up and quality check period.
 It felt good to go through everything one more time and confirm that the project as a whole is complete, accurate, and professionally presented.

+## Phase 5 - Presentation & Showcase Progress (Week 21–22)

+During Weeks 21–22, I continued reviewing and making final corrections to the SPD Personnel Complaints Analysis project to make sure everything was still correct, current, and up to the expected standard.

+I went back through the final presentation, written documentation, and repository content one more time to catch any remaining issues and confirm that all the materials were consistent with each other.
+At this stage, the focus was mainly on final quality checks, polishing the submission, and making sure the project was fully complete and ready for review without any loose ends.

+Overall, this period was about tightening up the final details and making sure the project was as clear, accurate, and professional as possible.